We use cookies to track usage and preferences. You can view our cookies policy here.

 The cost

-A day return to Southend is £22 (before any Railcard discounts).
-This reduces a little to £21.20 if you travel after 09:30.
-On a weekend it reduces further, so it’s only £16.60 if you fancy a weekend or Bank Holiday trip to the seaside.
+A day return to Southend is £23.20 (before any Railcard discounts).
+This reduces a little to £20.20 if you travel after 09:30, before 16:00 or after 19:00 on weekdays.
 If you’re after the cheapest train, then this is the best way to Southend by train, too.

 The train itself

-For the moment, all services on the c2c route are operated by Class 357 ‘Electrostar‘ trains.
+For the moment, most services on the c2c route are operated by Class 357 ‘Electrostar‘ trains.
 Built between 1999 and 2002, they’ve been running on the route for just over 20 years.

 They have four carriages and usually run in pairs to form an eight-coach train.
 Some peak trains also run as 12 carriages.